-An EOR is a third-party organization that legally employs workers on behalf of another company.
-The EOR handles payroll, taxes, benefits, and compliance in the country where the employee is based.
+An EOR is a third-party organization that legally employs workers on behalf of another company, handling payroll, taxes, benefits, and compliance in the country where the employee is based.
+While many companies start with one EOR, changing business needs—whether expanding into new markets, scaling teams, or addressing service gaps—often make switching providers a strategic necessity.

 Why Companies Switch EOR Providers